 that she hated being trimmed, clicking in rhythm on the concrete floor.

-And if you made her wait too long before releasing her from her Sit and
+And if you made her wait too long before releasing her from her Sit

-of her mouth in anticipation.
+side of her mouth in anticipation.
 Oh how she loved to eat.

 |Shiloh was my second Obedience dog and my first Agility dog.
 She

 excelled at both and I was extremely disappointed that I basically had

 to take 3 years off from training while we built the new place.
 If I

 hadn't, I know we would have gotten our UD title and our Excellent

 titles in agility.
 But time got away from us and by the time we were

 ready for utility and excellent, Shiloh had aged just enough to let her